cellplatform/platform-0.1.0/code/ui.datagrid/README.md

 ## Licencing

-This module wraps the `handsomtable` underlying grid for table layout and infinite scrolling.
+This module wraps the `handsontable` underlying grid for table layout and infinite scrolling.

 The library was under MIT, but then [re-licensed itself](https://github.com/handsontable/handsontable/issues/5831) during development.

-This module references `handsomtable@6.2.2` which is the last release on a clean MIT licence.
+This module references `handsontable@6.2.2` which is the last release on a clean MIT licence.